quicwg/base-drafts/draft-ietf-quic-transport.md

 connections.
 Servers MAY discard any Initial packet that does not carry the expected token.

-A token SHOULD be constructed in a way that allows the server to distinguish it from tokens that are sent in Retry packets as they are carried in the same field.
+A token send in NEW_TOKEN frames MUST be constructed in a way that allows the server to distinguish it from tokens that are sent in Retry packets.
+These tokens are carried in the same field, but require different handling from servers.

 The token MUST NOT include information that would allow it to be linked by an on-path observer to the connection on which it was issued.
 For example, it